Interview with Melissa Haizlip on 'Mr. SOUL!' (2018)

 Ellis Haizlip was an Afrofuturist.
 He was ahead of his time and saw how we needed to reimagine ourselves.

 One of the great things about "SOUL!" is that it makes a lot of "difficult" art accessible.
 I think my mom could watch it and maybe understand poetry a little bit better.
-Do you think this what Ellis intended?
+Do you think this is what Ellis intended?

 I think it was intentional.
 He was aware that there is a broad spectrum of Black expression, and he wanted to do two things at the same time: to open doors for artists who hadn't been seen, and to raise awareness about the plurality of Black identity.
 He wanted people to realize that there's a lot more out there.
 Yes, you might know Stevie Wonder, but have you ever heard of Black Ivory?
 Have you ever heard of Ashford & Simpson?
 These folks were on television for the first time.
-Roberta Flack for the first time ...
+Roberta Flack for the first time...
 Earth, Wind, & Fire, Al Green.
 He wanted to let people know that there's so much out there beyond what we are allowed to convey.
 He raised that to a high standard and said, "This is art.
 This is culture."
 Not, "This is art, too," like something in addition to what you already know is art.
 That was really remarkable.

 And everyone was treated as a brother or a sister.
 In an intimate way, but also as part of a cultural universe.
 I wanted to tell the story in a way that conveyed that what made Ellis Haizlip unique was what made the show unique.
 He was able to put his personal stamp on the show.
 He was very sensitive and brought a unique vantage point to the programming and to the format in which he presented the artists.
 They all had relationships with him in one way or another, so you ended up having these very intimate performances and conversations.
-It was a little bit subversive, radical ... but to him, an absolutely normal approach because he wanted to show Black humanity.
+It was a little bit subversive, radical... but to him, an absolutely normal approach because he wanted to show Black humanity.
 I can't imagine that happening today [laughs].

 "“He understood the power of Black women." - Sonia Sanchez on Ellis Haizlip